Assignments are part of college work students cannot escape. Students should learn how to write essays as they are part...Read More

 The universe consists of various living organisms and matter that have a complex relationship between them and other species.
 Scientists have studied unraveling these complex relationships and the composition of these living organisms.

-The body of knowledge which aims at understanding the nature of the living organisms and their respective relationships is known as science.
-Science is defined as the system where data is objectively gathered, analysed and concluded through aggressive research.
-Science cannot be ignored since it is applied in our day to day operations.
+The body of knowledge that aims at understanding the nature of living organisms and their respective relationships is known as science.
+Science is the system where data is objectively gathered, analyzed, and concluded through aggressive research.
+Science cannot be ignored since it is applied in daily operations.

 Classification of Science

-Science can be categorised into two depending on the mode of its application; pure or applied science.
-Pure science is natural where it does not require human intervention for the expected results to be achieved.
-This category of science leads to expected results since the process is repetitive in nature.
-Applied science on the other hand requires the involvement of human beings who conduct the scientific research process towards specific results.
-In this category of science there exists dependent and independent variables which are tested to conclude on the observations made.
+Science can be categorized into two depending on the mode of its application; pure or applied science.
+Pure science is natural and does not require human intervention to achieve the expected results.
+This category of science leads to expected results since the process is repetitive.
+On the other hand, applied science requires the involvement of human beings who conduct the scientific research process towards specific results.
+In this science category, dependent and independent variables are tested to conclude the observations made.

 Nature of Science

 Scientists share common beliefs among themselves and are enthusiastic about their work which involves discovering and explaining certain events for the simple understanding of human beings.
 Common beliefs shared by scientists are.

 First, scientific information is bound to change in tandem with the changes in the universe.
 As changes are experienced, scientific theories are challenged, and scientists need to discover a new phenomenon that requires to be studied.